seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Exit CLOTEN*

-Pisania, thou that stand’st so for Posthumus!
+Pisania, thou that stand'st so for Posthumus!
 He hath a drug of mine; I pray his absence
 Proceed by swallowing that.
 But for her,
 Where is she gone?
 Haply, despair hath seized her,
-Or, wing’d with fervor of her love, she’s flown
+Or, wing'd with fervor of her love, she's flown
 To her desired Posthumus: gone she is
 To death or to dishonour; and my end
 Can make good use of either: she being down,